-Legislative Session Ends with Changes for Energy, Healthcare, and Resource Industries
+Legislative Session Ends with Bills for Insurance, Payday Loans, and Big Game Hunting

 Lawmakers finished a $6 billion operating budget and enacted new legal frameworks for energy, health insurance, and natural resources industries.